-DO NOT design for flow rates above or below the range listed in Figure 10, page 15 in the boiler manual.
+DO NOT design for flow rates above or below the range listed in Figure 6.
 The boiler and system components can be damaged by excessive or insufficient flow.
 Temperature rises shown below apply to water only.
 For glycol/water applications, the temperature rise will be different, but the flow rate must be maintained within the range listed below.